heydemoura/docker-bare-infra/README.md

 I could use Wordpress MultiSite, but for that i should be using port 80 for Wordpress, that i am not.
 But even in that case I could do some hacking like on [this page](https://benohead.com/wordpress-running-multisite-different-port/), but this hack could be reverted by a future Wordpress update.

+For the same cause, if you are performing a clean Wordpress installation, you should proceed with the installation script accessing the container itself.

+_Blog_

+* mydomain.com:8080

+_Home_

+* mydomain.com:8081

 **Permalinks**

 In order to enable permalinks for posts, `htaccess` files for each wordpress container, they are located in `wordpress/`.
 For the sake of this example to work properly, copy both files to the respective containers: